laura-is-here/tiffany-hooton-therapy-hugo/content/couples-therapy-long-beach/_index.md

 Another common area of intervention in couples therapy is increasing intimacy in the relationship.
 Many couples feel they've lost the spark they once had.

 First, it is crucial to recognize that intimacy has a multitude of meanings.
 It spans all levels of connection with your partner, and a person's intimacy needs can vary greatly.
 Couples therapy can be a place for partners to explore one's relationship to sex, sensuality, romance, and emotional connection; discover new ways to connect; develop a sense of compassion for your partner(s) to deepen feelings of love and trust.

+## LGBTQ+, Polyamourous, and Kink Couples

+Not all couples look the same.
+And, certainly, not all couples conform to the standards set by our cis- and heteronormative, monogamous, and vanilla-sex-having society.

+I am proud to offer a space to couples